Skip to main content

 by Nick Fuller Googins - Fiction, Women's Fiction

 Josie may be the youngest sister, but she takes care of everyone.
 She is the left-brained scientist to her twin sisters’ right-brained artistic chaos.
-When Ara, her middle sister calls from jail, Josie knows exactly how to snap into action.
-Emma is the quintessential frontwoman, complete with looks and attitude.
+She also has been their de facto band manager since she was a teenager.
+When Ara, her middle sister, calls from jail, it isn’t exactly a surprise, and Josie knows exactly how to snap into action.
+Emma is the quintessential frontwoman, but the success of The Twins’ first (and only) album is two decades behind her.
 Hiding under the surface of her swagger is a long-held guilt that has turned her into her sister’s enabler.
-Emma knows she needs Ara’s creative genius and thinks a jailhouse record could be just the thing to get Ara her freedom and their band back on the main stage.
-Ara is detoxing, not only from her opioid habit but also from her family.
 Bertie, who raised her three daughters as a single mother, has always taught them that family won’t always be around to take care of you.
-A story exploring the timeless question of how our individual destinies are intertwined with our family.
+But now she must decide if she should reenter their lives in their greatest time of need --- or watch to see if the resilience she’s taught them will help carry them through.

 by Nick Fuller Googins - Dystopian, Fiction, Science Fiction